 3. You need to be a good communicator

-If you’re extremely knowledgable and equally charismatic, but you don’t interact with your group, it’s going to make them feel like they’re following their history teacher around.
+If you’re extremely knowledgeable and equally charismatic, but you don’t interact with your group, it’s going to make them feel like they’re following their history teacher around.
 It will also feel like it’s all one-way in terms of communication.

 Vacations aren’t about sitting and listening to other people – they’re about chatting and meeting people.
 This could be fellow travellers or the people guiding them on tours or activities.
 Make sure to engage with the people you’re guiding and give them one more person to remember their trip by.